aberke/quiz-widgets/README.md

 - start over button (customizable with icon)
 - tie outcome
 - be able to weight different outcomes
+- ability to link shares back to given URL

 design feedback
 ===